Fakfak Mountains: Climate

 Tropical rainforest climate prevails in the area.
-The annual average temperature in the funnel is 20 °C. The hottest month is November, when the average temperature is 21 °C, and the coldest is June, with 18 °C. The average annual rainfall is 3 217 millimeters.
+The annual average temperature in the area is 20 °C. The hottest month is November, when the average temperature is 21 °C, and the coldest is June, with 18 °C. The average annual rainfall is 3 217 millimeters.
 The rainy month is June, with an average of 438 mm rainfall, and the driest is October, with 167 mm rainfall.

 Flora and fauna

 Fauna of the Fakfak Mountains includes the black-eared catbird and Oninia senglaubi, a member of the family of the narrow-mouthed frogs (Microhylidae).

 Bird species recorded at FakFak Mountains: